LT-IntroToAI-SY2526/assignment6-part2-per3-1xfan/a6_part2_writeup.md

 Choose TWO features from your model and explain what their coefficients mean in plain English.
 For example: "Each additional bedroom increases the price by $___"

 **Feature 1:**
+Each year that passes since the house has been built subtracts an estimated $950.35 from its selling price.

 **Feature 2:**
+Each square foot of floor area adds roughly $121.11 to the value of the house.

 ---